 Section 6.
 Discrimination, Societal Abuses, and Trafficking in Persons

-The constitution grants equal rights to all citizens.
-However, the government has reportedly never granted its citizens most fundamental human rights in practice, and it continued pervasive discrimination based on social status.
+The constitution grants equal rights to all citizens; however, the government reportedly did not actually grant its citizens most fundamental human rights, and it continued pervasive discrimination based on social status.

 Women